ialonsolinares/ialonsolinares/README.md

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/ignacio-alonso-linares/).
 I'm always open to interesting conversations and collaborations.

-Looking forward to connecting with fellow data scientists, enthusiasts, and anyone who shares similar interests!
+Looking forward to connecting with fellow data scientists, TMT and Finance enthusiasts, and anyone who shares similar interests!